TrixxTraxx/LLMLab/README.md

     ```bash
     dotnet publish -c Release
     ```
-you can add the -o option to specify the output directory for the published files, for example:
+You can add the -o option to specify the output directory for the published files:
     ```bash
     dotnet publish LLMLab.Client -c Release -o ./publish
     ```
-3. (Optional) if you dont have a Server to host the client files you can use the `LLMLab.ClientWebServer` project to serve the client files.
+3. (Optional) If you don't have a Server to host the client files, you can use the `LLMLab.ClientWebServer` project to serve the client files.
 Publish it as well:
     ```bash
     dotnet publish -c Release
     ```
-    Then Merge the Directories of the Client and ClientWebserver
+    Then merge the directories of the Client and ClientWebServer

-## Configure the Project
+## Configuring the Project
 1. You have to configure the `appsettings.Production.json` file in the `LLMLab.Server` project to set up your database connection string and other settings.
 Here is an example configuration:
 ```json
 {